AstraLuma/qwertyuiop.ninja/_posts/2026-02-17-forgejo-rtd.md

 But!
 I recently published [Handtruck](https://pypi.org/project/handtruck) and its [docs](https://handtruck.readthedocs.io/) from Codeberg, so let's discuss out.

+### On Forgejo & Codeberg

+For those that aren't familiar:

+A "forge" is a code host, usually also offering issue tracking, code review, CI/CD, and other features needed to develop software.
+GitHub, BitBucket, GitLab, sourcehut, etc.

+[Forgejo](https://forgejo.org/) is open source forge software.
+It was forked from Gitea (which was forked from Gogs), and is lighter weight than other forge options.
+There are many Forgejo instances.

+[Codeberg](https://codeberg.org/) is a non-profit organization and managed Forgejo instance, focusing exclusively on supporting open source.

+While this blog post documents what I did on Codeberg, I believe it'll work with minimal modification on other Forgejo instances.

 ## Preparing the Repo

 You still need a [`.readthedocs.yaml`](https://docs.readthedocs.io/en/stable/config-file/v2.html) inside your repo.
 The usual versions will work.